kykrueger/openbis/README.md

 samples = o.get_samples(
     space='MY_SPACE',
-    type='YEAST'
+    type='YEAST',
-    tags=['*']                        # tags must be present
+    tags=['*'],                          # tags must be present
-    NAME = 'some name'                # properties are always uppercase to distinguish them from attributes props=['NAME', 'MATING_TYPE','SHOW_IN_PROJECT_OVERVIEW'] # show these properties in the results ) samples.df                            # returns a pandas dataframe object
+    NAME = 'some name',                  # properties are always uppercase to distinguish them from attributes **{ "SOME.WEIRD:PROPERTY": "value"}  # in case your property name contains a dot or a colon which cannot be passed as an argument name props=['NAME', 'MATING_TYPE','SHOW_IN_PROJECT_OVERVIEW'] # show these properties in the results ) samples.df                            # returns a pandas dataframe object